01 of 09

 The Dugan set (pictured) includes a 12.5-inch tankard and six glasses (sometimes referenced as tumblers in old-fashioned terms) in iridescent purple or amethyst glass.
 It was in excellent condition when it sold in 2012 for $600 via Morphy Auction.
 Dugan was known for producing deep shades of amethyst glass, some so dark they appeared black.

 The glass companies in the early 1900s were all closely related and networked.
 The Dugan Glass Company was started by Thomas Dugan in Pennsylvania in 1905.
 The glass was manufactured in what used to be one of the Northwood glass factories.
 Dugan left in 1913 and the company was renamed Diamond Glass.
 Dugan later went to work for Cambridge Glass.Continue to 2 of 9 below.

 This rare ice blue-colored plate was made by Northwood Glass Company in the strawberry pattern.
 This is a rare piece in this color only.
 Plates in this pattern in other colors will not bring values in this range.
 This plate sold for $16,327 on eBay in 2003.

 Northwood is a prominent name in carnival glass production.
 Most Northwood items fetch the highest prices as far as antique American carnival glass goes.
-Harry Northwood is known for developing a carnival glass formula he named “golden iris” in 1908.
-The golden iris hue is more common that ice blue.
+Harry Northwood is known for developing a carnival glass formula he named "golden iris" in 1908.
+The golden iris hue is more common than ice blue.
 To identify a Northwood glass item, the maker mark was an "N" inside of a circle.
 Not all pieces carry the mark but it is seen most often on carnival glass items.Continue to 3 of 9 below.

 03 of 09